chentianran/chentianran.github.io/teaching/calc3/syllabus.markdown

 (please give me at least 48hr advanced notice).

 ### What we will learn

+Multivariable calculus is a fundamental pillar for modern science and engineering:

+- It extends single variable calculus to higher dimensions as if we are putting on 3D glasses.
+  It turns out the higher dimensional structures are much richer than in the single variable cases, and many familiar concepts and theorems have much more interesting generalizations.

+- It provides the basic vocabulary for mathematical descriptions of fundamental processes and phenomena..

+- It forms the basic building blocks for geometrical objects like curves, surfaces, solids, and even higher dimensional analogs

+- It develops intuition needed in other fields like linear algebra or data analysis.

+- It prepares you for further study in many other fields (not only in mathematics and its direct applications)

+- It makes you smarter (...
+I hope).

 This is the third course in the calculus sequence.
 We will extend calculus to functions with more than one variables.